Is spring early this year? Oh yes, and these maps spell out where

 Spring's early arrival is not just your imagination.
 For many, it's here in a big way.

-A new set of maps from the U.S. Geological Survey shows just how early spring is arriving in the U.S. this year.
-In much of the Southeast — from San Antonio, Texas, to Atlanta to Washington, D.C. — spring is showing up as many as three weeks ahead of schedule.
+A new set of maps from the U.S. Geological Survey shows just how early spring is arriving in the U.S. this year in the West, Southwest and Mid-Atlantic —especially in parts of Washington, Oregon and Nevada where spring began four to five weeks early.

-This color-coded map shows how many days early spring has arrived as of March 1.
-(Photo: USGS)
+This map shows locations where Spring has already begun.
+(Photo: USGS) (Photo: USGS

 The maps are produced by the USGS-led USA National Phenology Network and are updated daily.
 To create them, researchers used climate change indicators called the spring indices.
 These are models scientists have developed to predict the start of spring based on the first leaf and first bloom of lilac and honeysuckle plants, two temperature-sensitive but otherwise common flowering plants.
 They applied these plant models to recent temperature data to create maps showing how this year compares to a long-term average (1981-2010).

-Note: Editor's note: This article has been updated since it was originally published in March 2017.